mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Even in an empire with trillions of sophonts, there are outsized personalities who dominate worlds, subsectors and sometimes even entire sectors.
-Such is the case in the Ch’naar subsector where the Duchess Colyere Hajesta daMae rules the roost.
+Such is the case in the Ch'naar subsector where the Duchess Colyere Hajesta daMae rules the roost.
 The duchess has had a distinguished – if controversial – career, starting with her military service.
-Born to the nobility on Cobham in the Old Expanses, daMae’s family had a multi-generational history of service in the Imperial Navy.
+Born to the nobility on Cobham in the Old Expanses, daMae's family had a multi-generational history of service in the Imperial Navy.
 Young
 Colyere created a stir by breaking tradition and opting for service in the Imperial Marines where